 SONI submits planning applications with the relevant planning authority.
 SONI is also responsible for submitting any other consent applications that may be required, e.g. Marine Licence, with the relevant consenting authority.
 The planning authority will make a legally binding decision on the project.
-It may grant full planning permission, grant permission on the basis that we make changes or refuse permission.
+It may grant full planning permission, request that we make changes or refuse permission.
 SONI is responsible for the acquisition of any wayleaves, easements, access rights, land options, leases and any other legal rights required for the installation of the new infrastructure.